LilacIntelSoft/eyerobot/README.md

+# About

+This repository contains latest EyeRobot binaries.

+# Windows / MacOS

+For windows and MacOS platforms, updates are automatic.

-# eyerobot
+# Linux

-This repository is used to auto update EyeRobot's clients.

-## Routes

-- /:owner/:repo/:platform/:version
-- /:owner/:repo/win32/:version/RELEASES
+Autoupdates are not available under Linux.
+User must update manually its binary.